-Are you dreaming to move to Spain?
+Are you dreaming of moving to Spain?
 We know where to start.
 In this article, we will consider the main positive and negative aspects of life in the Iberian Peninsula.

 In an attempt to make their lives better, people often choose to move to another country.
-You need to choose a new place of residence carefully, considering all the positive and negative aspects, as well as familiarizing yourself with the opening opportunities and prospects.
+You need to choose a new place of residence carefully considering all the positive and negative aspects as well as familiarizing yourself with the opportunities and prospects.

 - Ways to move to Spain